Damien Bowen: Athletics

 Bowen is a seated shot putter and seated javelin thrower.
 He competes in the F34 classification.
 He is coached by Alison O'Riordan, and is a member of the Queanbeyan Athletics Club.
 He became involved in athletics while living in Western Australia.
 In 2008, Bowen had a scholarship with the Australian Institute of Sport.
 In 2009, he had an "Aspire to be a Champion" grant.
 In 2011, he had a scholarship with the ACT Academy of Sport.

 Bowen started in athletics in 2006.
 He competed at the 2008 Summer Olympics, finishing seventh in the F33/34/52 men's javelin event.
 He finished seventh in the javelin event.
 In 2009, he finished first in the mixed seated discus at the AWD Australia Athletics Championships.
 At the 2010 Commonwealth Games, he competed in the men's F32/34/52 shot put for elite athletes with a disability event, where he finished fourth.
 At the 2011 Australian Athletics Championships, he finished second in the shot put even with a throw of 9.35 metres.
-He finished first in the javeling event with a throw of 29.19 metres.
+He finished first in the javelin event with a throw of 29.19 metres.
 At the 2012 Australian Athletics Championships, he finished first in the shot put event with a distance of 10.32 metres and first in the javelin event with a throw of 33.50 metres.
 He was selected to represent Australia at the 2012 Summer Paralympics in athletics.
 He did not medal at the 2012 Games.